-Retirement, change of scenery, a military permanent change of station -- there are a lot of reasons people move around the world with their pets.
-One of the most common reasons people move with their pets to a new city or country is because they're moving for work.
 Generally speaking, if corporate transferees are moving with pets, their pets are their top priority during the move.
 Since moving a pet isn't like moving a car or a couch, emotions can often run high when it comes to corporate pet relocations.
-In honor of the SHRM convention happening this weekend in Las Vegas (if you're an attendee, be sure to stop by booth #930 and say hi!), we decided to put together some simple steps you can take to make a corporate pet relocation easier:
+To help navigate this complex process, we decided to put together some simple steps you can take to make a corporate pet relocation easier:

 1. Start as early as possible.